fleetingbytes/mrot/crates/mrot/README.md

 ### Configuring Mrot

 * `mrot config set what number 5` will configure mrot to suggest five oldest meals (default: 3)
-* `mrot config set what look-ahead "from tomorrow through 5 days after tomorrow"` will configure mrot avoid suggesting meals found in any records in this period
+* `mrot config set what ignore-period "from tomorrow through 5 days after tomorrow"` will configure mrot avoid suggesting meals found in any records in this period
 * `mrot config set show "from the day before yesterday until tomorrow"` will configure mrot to show the meals planned for the specified range
 * `mrot config get what number` will show how many meals is mrot configured to suggest
-* `mrot config get what look-ahead` will show the period meals from which are not to be be suggested
+* `mrot config get what ignore-period` will show the period meals from which are not to be be suggested
 * `mrot config get show` will show the time in which mrot-show will show meals
 * `mrot config ignore add liver` will add liver to the ignore list
 * `mrot config ignore remove salad` will remove salad from the ignore list